alxlion/eyeloupe/README.md

 Eyeloupe.configure do |config|
   config.excluded_paths = %w[assets favicon.ico service-worker.js manifest.json]
   config.capture = Rails.env.development?
+  config.openai_access_key = "your-openai-access-key"
+  config.openai_model = "gpt-4"
 end
 ```

 - `excluded_paths` is an array of paths you want to exclude from Eyeloupe capture.
 Eyeloupe adds these excluded paths to the default ones: ` %w[mini-profiler eyeloupe active_storage]`
 - `capture` is a boolean to enable/disable Eyeloupe capture.
 By default, it's set to `true`.
+- `openai_access_key` is the access key to use the OpenAI API.
+You can get one [here](https://platform.openai.com/).
+- `openai_model` is the model to use for the OpenAI API.
+You can find the list of available models [here](https://platform.openai.com/docs/models).

 ### Exception handling